 Method 1 – backup file associations with Default Programs Editor

 Method 2 – backup file associations using Registry

 Method 3 – reset file associations to default (original Windows 10 associations)

 Although the Default Programs Editor has not been updated in the last few years, the program works without any issues on Windows 10 as well.
 Follow the given below instructions to backup and restore file associations using Default Programs Editor.

-Step 2: Run Default Programs Editor, click the link labelled Create or restore a backup of registry settings.
+Step 2: Run Default Programs Editor, click the link labeled Create or restore a backup of registry settings.

-Step 3: Click the button labelled Create a backup, and click Yes button when you see the User Account Control prompt.
+Step 3: Click the button labeled Create a backup and click Yes button when you see the User Account Control prompt.

 Click Create a backup button again to create the backup of file associations